 Know Your Farmer, Know Your Food

-Extension Director and Community Resource Agent
+By Mary Campbell, Extension Director and Community Resource Agent

 How much do you know about where your food comes from?
 Is it important to you whether you are supporting local Florida agriculture?
 Learning about food and farming in our communities is an important way to understand sustainable living.
 Local food systems enhance the social relationships between farmers and consumers; support small and family farmers; keep local agricultural economies viable; maintain genetic diversity of food crops; and preserve natural resources, rural land areas, and wildlife spaces.